 “I want to make food that makes people stop eating.”

 To say that Burnt is bad, as most critics will probably tell you, is in poor taste.
-This is a movie you must understand the ins and the outs of to really comprehend.
+This is a movie where you must understand all of the ins and the outs of the kitchen to really comprehend.
 To thoroughly grasp.
 You can’t watch a football film without knowing the rules of the game and have it leave the same lasting effect on you.
 Thus, you must make sense of the dynamics of a kitchen.
-We like what we already know as well as what peaks our interests, often shying away from what actually pushes us to actualization.
+We like what we already know as well as what peaks our interests, often shying away from what actually pushes us towards self actualization.
 Most of our drive-thru, microwave dinner aficionados just won’t fully get this.
-A little story, a lotta heart, a mushy head…that is the movie’s seared exterior.
+A little story, a lotta heart, a mushy head…that is the movie’s rarely seen soft center, seared with an experienced exterior.
 Not all of it gels together smoothly, yet to mess up and to strive for perfection is to cook, and that ultimately is the film’s unattainable endeavor.
 Burnt may not get there, but at least it tries.

 Tucked away and alienated in the underbelly of New Orleans, Adam Jones (Bradley Cooper) starts this journey shucking oysters.
 One million of them to be exact.
 Breaking the shells is his healing process.
-You see, Adam once was the chef of two-star Michelin restaurant in Paris.
+You see, Adam once was the chef of a two-star Michelin restaurant in Paris.
 For those not in the know, Michelin stars are reserved for the best of the best.
 Get 3 and you’re considered one of the world’s supreme dining experiences.
 The only way to do that is to be perfect.
 And when I say perfect, I mean pristine and flawless and every detail executed without error.
 Not a false note can be found.
-Adam’s career skyrocketed too young too fast, and his rock and roll partying and drug habits swiftly brought him back down, making enemies and losing friends along the way.
-Adam’s goal is perfection through absolute control because that’s what perfectionists do.
-Which is why it is so important that the viewer remembers where we meet this man.
-He is, in the words of the musical group The New Basement Tapes, “Down on the bottom.
+Adam’s career skyrocketed too young too fast and his rock and roll partying and drug habits swiftly brought him back down, making enemies and losing friends along the way.
+Adam’s goal is perfection through absolute control because that’s what perfectionists do, which is why it is so important that the viewer remembers where we meet this man.
+He’s inspired by the shadows of Anthony Bourdain and the lyrics of the musical group The New Basement Tapes singing, “Down on the bottom.
 No way to go but up.”
 And any well-adjusted person knows that can’t be done alone.

 “If it’s not perfect you throw it away.”